launchableinc/cli/integrations/googletest.md

-# Google Test \(C++\)
+# GoogleTest \(C++\)

 ## Recording test results

-Google Test has to be configured to produce JUnit compatible report files.
+GoogleTest has to be configured to produce JUnit compatible report files.
 See [their documentation](https://github.com/google/googletest/blob/master/googletest/docs/advanced.md#generating-an-xml-report) for how to do this.

 After running tests, point to the directory that contains all the generated test report XML files: